 GHG Emissions Profile

-The City of Medford generated 411,079 metric tons of CO2e in 2017.
-Stationary sources like our homes and businesses account for 62%, 31% comes from transportation, and the remainder is generated by our waste.
-The emissions from waste increased from 2015 to 2017 due to inclusion of bulk waste in this inventory.
+The City of Medford generated 346,282 metric tons of carbon dioxide equivalent emissions (CO2e) in 2023.
+Stationary sources like our homes and businesses account for 61%, 38% comes from transportation, and the remaining 1% is generated by our waste.

 Building Energy Emissions